 neurofeedback vs tms

 Neurofeedback vs TMS for Depression

-When you compare neurofeedback vs. TMS for depression, one of the most important differences is that neurofeedback is technically only approved by the FDA for stress relief, whereas TMS is approved for major depressive disorder, anxious depression, and obsessive-compulsive disorder.
+When comparing neurofeedback vs. TMS for depression, one major difference is that neurofeedback is only FDA-approved for stress relief.
+TMS is approved for major depressive disorder, anxious depression, and obsessive-compulsive disorder.

+neurofeedback vs tms